microsoft/autogen/README.md

 ### Why these changes?

 We listened to our AutoGen users, learned from what was working, and adapted to fix what wasn't.
 We brought together wide-ranging teams working on many different types of AI Agents and collaborated to design an improved framework with a more flexible programming model and better scalability.

 ### Who should use it 0.4?

-This code is still experimental.
-We encourage adventurous early adopters to please try it out, give us feedback, and contribute.
+This code is still experimental, so expect changes and bugs while we work towards a stable 0.4 release.
+We encourage early adopters to try it out, give us feedback, and contribute.
+For those looking for a stable version we recommend to continue using 0.2

 ### I'm using AutoGen 0.2, should I upgrade?